Submissions

 Editors Wesley Wildman, Melody Stanford Martin, and Dave Rohr, on behalf of the entire Wildhouse Publications team

-1. All ritual submissions must be completely original and must not be replications of another author’s work.
+1. Original creations – All ritual submissions must be original and must not be plagiarized or be replications of another author’s work.
+Rituals can be adapted from material in the public domain.
 Any quoted material must be properly attributed.
 The editors reserve the right to omit attributed material if contributors cannot secure the proper permissions to print.

 If you have any questions about submission, please feel free to reach out to Melody Stanford Martin, mmartin@wildhousepublishing.com.